akshitagit/Join-organization/README.md

 ### Simple steps to join:

-> Raise a issue or solve any issue in open-source-DSA-code repo and raise a PR.
+> Fork this repo and solve any issue raised in DSA code repo and after adding the code raise a Pull Request.

-> Write issue title "Request for joining".

-> Add/tag your Github handle in description of issue.
+> Add/tag your Github handle too in description of PR.

 > We will add you automatically.

+> Star this Repo.